 In keeping with the mission of St. Mary's, the Upper School strives to provide a superior educational experience for our girls while encouraging and enabling each girl to reach her individual potential.
 Our dedicated faculty recognizes and respects the unique ways in which girls learn best, teaching an academically rigorous curriculum while simultaneously going beyond the classroom walls to provide "real life" experiences.
 As they become lifelong learners, the students are encouraged to think critically, creatively, and independently.

-As a result of the extensive academic, athletic, artistic, musical, and community-service opportunities that are available, our students become confident leaders who have a positive influence on their community.
+As a result of the extensive academic, athletic, artistic, and community-service opportunities that are available, our students become confident leaders who have a positive influence on their community.

-Honors and Advanced Placement (AP) Classes
+- Honors & Advanced Placement Classes

 Because St. Mary’s is a college preparatory school, all of our courses are designed to prepare students for college.
 Although these courses reflect the rigorous curricular requirements for students entering college today, they are taught at appropriate developmental levels for high school students.